- 4 grade 11 and 12 Ontario High School course credits

-YLS represents a partnership program with Kenner Collegiate, Trent University, the Kawartha World Issues Centre (KWIC) and Fleming College.
-The YLS classroom is on Trent University campus but the program will take us into our forests, communities, and the larger region!
+YLS is a Kawartha Pine Ridge District School Board program in partnership with Trent University, the Kawartha World Issues Centre (KWIC) and Fleming College.
+The YLS classroom is on Trent University campus and at PCVS in downtown Peterborough but the program takes us into our forests, communities, and the larger region!

 Many young people are acutely aware of the threatened state of our planet, but lack understanding of the complexity of issues and solutions and have rarely been given the means and opportunity to take positive, meaningful action.